Licensing criteria for centre-based ECE services

 Health and safety practices criterion 4

-The premises are located in a building that has a current Fire Evacuation Scheme approved by the New Zealand Fire Service.
+The premises are located in a building that has a current Fire Evacuation Scheme approved by Fire and Emergency New Zealand.

-A current Fire Evacuation Scheme approved by the New Zealand Fire Service.
+A current Fire Evacuation Scheme approved by Fire and Emergency New Zealand.

 The criterion aims to uphold the safety of children by ensuring that the premises have an adequate plan for evacuating children in the event of a fire.